hridesh/hridesh.github.io/about.md

 and led TADS ([Theoretical and Applied Data Science](https://tads.research.iastate.edu)), a cross-campus transdisciplinary research initiative of faculty and students interested in foundations and applications of Data Science.
-After this, he is serving as the Department Chair of Computer Science since 2019, where he oversaw a significant growth period in both students, faculty, staff, and research funding.
+After this, he served as the Department Chair of Computer Science from 2019-2024, where he oversaw a significant growth period in students, faculty, staff, and research funding.
-During his tenure as Department Chair, Dr. Rajan led the effort in diversity and inclusion leading to departmental broadening participation in computing plan and a 45% increase in female enrollment.
+During his tenure as Department Chair, Dr. Rajan led the efforts in equity, diversity and inclusion including creating a departmental broadening participation in computing plan and leading a 45% increase in female enrollment.
-Dr. Rajan has led the creation of new majors, minors and certificates including the [M.S. degree in Artificial Intelligence](https://www.cs.iastate.edu/ai), the [Data Science Minor, Certificate, and B.S. degree programs](https://datascience.iastate.edu), the [B.A. degree in Computer Science](https://www.cs.iastate.edu/bachelor-arts-computer-science-approved-iowa-board-regents).
+Dr. Rajan led the creation of new majors, minors and certificates including the [M.S. degree in Artificial Intelligence](https://www.cs.iastate.edu/ai), the [Data Science Minor, Certificate, and B.S. degree programs](https://datascience.iastate.edu), the [B.A. degree in Computer Science](https://www.cs.iastate.edu/bachelor-arts-computer-science-approved-iowa-board-regents).